 Side Effects Of Coriander Seeds

 Undoubtedly, coriander seeds can benefit your health in several ways.
 But they are also associated with some side effects, Check out coriander seeds’ side effects which are given below:

 Excessive and prolonged use of coriander seeds can cause liver problems.
 Oil components present in coriander seeds are usually helpful in treating liver problems, but its excessive use give rise to excessive bile secretion and causes abnormal conditions (1), (2).

 2. Allergic Reactions

-Some people might get allergic reactions like rashes, breathing difficulty, itching, swelling on the face/throat, dizziness, etc. from the usage of coriander seeds (3), (4).
+Some people might get allergic reactions like skin rashes, breathing difficulty, itching, swelling on the face/throat, dizziness, etc. from the usage of coriander seeds (3), (4).
+Also, anecdotal evidence suggests that a few individuals may have also experienced skin problems such as eczema and hives.
 If you are prone to these problems, it is advisable to consult your healthcare provider before using these flavoring agents.